pushchris/hue-module/README.md

 Below you will find an outline of the available methods, their purpose, and the corresponding usage example.

+### Find your basestation

+If you do not already know the IP address of the base station you can search for it.

+    hue.discover(callback)

+An IP address is returned in the callback that can then be used to load the module.

 ### Get a list of lights

     hue.lights(callback)